Position: Fellowship Program Coordinator

 - Knowledge and values in transformative and restorative justice models and processes

-This is a full-time, exempt position, working 37.5 hours per week, with a salary range of $50,700 – $63,200 but the exact calculation will be determined by the Areas of Responsibility calculator.
-The salary offer will be dependent on experience.
+This is a full-time, exempt position, working 37.5 hours per week, with a salary range of $57,700 – $70,200 but the exact calculation will be determined by a salary equity calculator.
+The final salary offer will be dependent on experience and levels of responsibility within the organization.
 We believe in work-life balance and are committed to keeping the workload in alignment with the true hours worked.

 We provide 23 days of Paid Time Off, 11 paid holidays, and a flexible, family-friendly schedule.
 We provide medical (zero-deductible HMO and PPO options), dental, vision, short- and long-term disability, life, and AD&D insurance, with RVC covering over 90% of the costs of the insurance package.